RuslanBashirov/social-links/README.md

     "1": [
         {
             "interactionNum": 23,
-            "acceptorUserId": 4
+            "acceptorUserId": 4,
+            "interactionLevel": "AVERAGE"
         },
         {
             "interactionNum": 5,
-            "acceptorUserId": 67
+            "acceptorUserId": 67,
+            "interactionLevel": "MINIMUM"
         }
     ]
 }
 ```
-means user with id = 1 had 23 interactions with user with id = 4
+means user with id = 1
+had 23 interactions (this value is between minimum and maximum relatively to the biggest interaction number in graph) with user with id = 4
-and 5 interactions with user with id = 67
+and 5 interactions (this value is minimum) with user with id = 67